maxpohlman/maxpohlman.github.io/index.md

 ---

-**I am currently pursuing a PhD in Energy, Environmental, and Food Economics at Penn State.
+**I am currently a Program Evaluation Specialist at Censeo Consulting.
- My research at Penn State includes:**
+ My current research includes:**

+* Environmental and economic impacts of brownfield redevelopment

+* Improving equity in water monitoring and access to federal remediation dollars

+* Increasing adoption of agricultural non-point source pollution management practices

+** At Penn State, my research focused on: **

 * Empirical effects of forested riparian buffers on water quality

 * Nonmarket valuation of cleaner water and benefit distribution through an environmental justice lens